A Simple XY Model for Cascade Transfer

 \section{Abstract}

-We propose presumably the simplest model for turbulent cascade.
-The constructed model can be interpreted as a modified XY model with amplitude fluctuations, in which the spin is regarded as the ``velocity'' of a turbulent field.
-We show that the model exhibits an inverse ``energy'' cascade.
-Furthermore, we determine the functional form of the velocity correlation function, which corresponds to the non-Kolmogorov energy spectrum $\propto k^{-3}$.
+We propose a modified XY model in which cascade transfer emerges from spatially local interactions, where the spin corresponds to the ``velocity'' of a turbulent field.
+For this model, we theoretically calculate the scale-to-scale energy flux and the equal time correlation function in $d$ dimensions.
+The result indicates an inverse energy cascade with the non-Kolmogorov energy spectrum proportional to $k^{-3}$.
+We also numerically confirm the result for the cases $d=2$ and $d=3$.
+We thus conclude that the cascade transfer in our model represents a different universality class from standard fluid turbulence.

-\paragraph*{Introduction.}\parhyphen[0pt] Many phenomena in nature are far from ideal in the sense that they are difficult to understand by dividing them into simple noninteracting entities owing to highly complicated nonlinearity.
-Still, in many cases, these complicated many-body interactions cause universality, allowing phenomenological understandings.
-Such a phenomenological framework is insensitive to microscopic details, and there are thus many models that describe a given phenomenon.
-Therefore, if we are only interested in the universal aspect of a certain phenomenon, it is sufficient to investigate the simplest model among the models that can describe the phenomenon.
-Such a minimal model can be regarded as a sophisticated expression of our understanding of the phenomenon \cite{oono2012nonlinear}.
-In fact, minimal models have provided us phenomenological perspectives with which to understand various phenomena, such as critical phenomena \cite{goldenfeld2018lectures}, phase separation \cite{oono1987computationally,oono1988study}, directed percolation \cite{hinrichsen2000non}, surface growth \cite{barabasi1995fractal,takeuchi2018appetizer}, and flocking \cite{ramaswamy2010mechanics}.
+\paragraph*{Introduction.}\parhyphen[0pt] Many phenomena in nature can be regarded as cooperative phenomena in the sense that they emerge from interactions between many components.
+Although such interactions are complicated, the resulting cooperative phenomena themselves are often universal regardless of the details of the interaction, allowing for a phenomenological understanding.
+Therefore, if we are only interested in the universal aspect of a certain phenomenon, it is sufficient to investigate the simplest model that can describe the phenomenon.
+Simple models have provided us phenomenological perspectives with which to understand various phenomena such as critical phenomena \cite{goldenfeld2018lectures}, phase separation \cite{oono1987computationally,oono1988study}, directed percolation \cite{hinrichsen2000non}, surface growth \cite{barabasi1995fractal,takeuchi2018appetizer}, and flocking \cite{ramaswamy2010mechanics}.